Jerry Lawler: American Wrestling Association (1982–1985, 1987–1988)

 On March 7, 1983, Lawler won the AWA International Championship by defeating Austin Idol.
 On May 30, 1983, Bill Dundee defeated Jerry Lawler for the AWA Southern Heavyweight Championship.
-The feud quickly escalated and on June 6, 1983, the two met in a Loser Leaves Town Match for the title, in which Lawler won.
+The feud quickly escalated and on June 6, 1983, the two met in a Leaves Town Match for the title, in which Lawler won.
 Lawler defeated Ken Patera on July 25 to begin his second reign as the International Champion.
 Lawler became the NWA Mid America Champion on April 12, 1984, when he defeated Randy Savage for the title.
 He later returned to the United States, where he defeated Bill Dundee on July 29, 1986, to begin a new reign as the AWA International Champion.
 Lawler feuded with Tommy Rich, Austin Idol, and Paul E. Dangerously throughout early 1987.
 The animosity began after controversy over an AWA World Championship title shot involving Nick Bockwinkel.
 During the feud, the trio defeated Lawler in a steel cage match and cut his hair, which caused a riot in the Mid-South Coliseum.

 Lawler won the AWA World Heavyweight Championship from Curt Hennig on May 9, 1988.
 During his reign, Lawler feuded with World Class Championship Wrestling's Champion Kerry Von Erich.
 He defeated Von Erich on December 15, 1988, at Superclash III to unify the two titles.
 Soon after, Lawler's issues with Verne Gagne led to his departure from the AWA, most notably Lawler claiming that he was never paid for the match at Superclash.